samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 Constants:

 - `HASH_LEN`: the output length of the hash function in bytes.
-For an XOF, this MUST be 128 bytes.
+For an XOF, this MUST be the nearest power of 2 to the block size (e.g. 128 bytes for SHAKE128 {{FIPS202}}).
 - `MAX_PASSWORD`: the maximum password length, which is 4294967295 bytes.
 - `MAX_SALT`: the maximum salt length, which is 4294967295 bytes.
 - `MIN_SPACECOST`: the minimum space cost, which is 0 as an integer.